Shrinkage to Infinity: Reducing Test Error by Inflating the Minimum Norm Interpolator in Linear Models: Introduction

 In \cite{JMLR:v24:22-1398}, the authors explored how negative regularization interacts with two types of noise: (1) the noise added to the labels and (2) the noise created by the tail of the covariance matrix when trying to estimate the top eigenvalues.
 Furthermore, the paper hypothesized that negative ridge regression could result in a better than multiplicative improvement. \cite{patil2024optimalridgeregularizationoutofdistribution} found that a negative ridge penalty can be optimal in the out-of-distribution case, even when the training data is isotropic---although the optimality of a negative ridge penalty can also occur in the under-parameterized out-of-distribution case.

 The study of the $d/n\to\infty$ regime is natural in the context of modern machine learning methods, where the model parameters often greatly exceed the data size.
 For example, \cite{kaplan2020scalinglawsneurallanguage} found that the empirical optimal scaling for certain neural networks is in the regime where $d/n\to\infty$.
+Additionally, when dealing with rare diseases, researchers often grapple with dealing with high-dimensional low sample size data \citep{konietschke2021small}, which is analogous to the $d/n\to\infty$ regime.

 Almost all of the aforementioned results are in regimes where $d$ and $n$ are proportional to each other or $d=\infty$.
-This is in large part due to either the nice properties of a fixed Hilbert space (for the $d=\infty$ case) or the asymptotical laws provided by the Marchenko–Pastur distribution, respectively.
-As a result, many of the technical results are not applicable.
+This is in large part due to either the nice properties of a fixed Hilbert space (for the $d=\infty$ case) or the asymptotical laws provided by the Marchenko–-Pastur distribution, respectively.
 Such distributional advantages are not present when $d/n\to\infty$ at an arbitrary rate because the distribution of the eigenvalues will shrink to an atom around zero in an arbitrary manner.

 As a result, many of the techniques discussed in the above papers are inapplicable.
-For example, \cite{bartlett2020benign} requires that $tr(\Sigma)=o(n)$, \cite{10.1214-21-AOS2133} is predicated on the Marchenko-Pastur distribution, and \cite{JMLR:v21:19-844} explored only the spiked ridge model around zero regularization.
+For example, \cite{bartlett2020benign} requires that $tr(\Sigma)=o(n)$, \cite{10.1214-21-AOS2133} is predicated on the Marchenko--Pastur distribution, and \cite{JMLR:v21:19-844} explored only the spiked ridge model locally around zero regularization.
 Further, the tools used in \cite{pmlr-v151-wang22k} are also inapplicable because they heavily rely on a sparsity assumption.

+In \cite{10.1214-21-AOS2133}, the authors consider the proportional case, when $d/n\to\gamma\in(0,\infty)$, and take limit as $\gamma\to\infty$.
+Several papers have shown that these limits do not commute \citep{benaychgeorges2010eigenvalueseigenvectorsfinitelow, 10.1214/009117905000000233}.
+The reason these limits do not commute is because the design matrices have many singular values that diverge and are not captured by the limiting Marchenko--Pastur distribution, as a result taking the limit as $\gamma\to\infty$ does not resurrect the mass that has escaped.

+We also note that the Inflation Property had not previously been studied and as a result, some of our techniques are necessarily different than the existing literature.